younglim/developer.gov.sg/collections/_products/categories/design/purple-hats/use-cases.md

 1. Create a SHIP GitLab Testing Pipeline under your Project.
 2. Build and push the Docker container.
     a.
-Purple HATS can be installed in a container environment using the included Docker template at Dockerfile.
+Purple HATS can be installed in a container environment using the included Docker template at Dockerfile.<br />
     b.
 Build and push the image to your GitLab’s project’s container registry.

     ```bash